Fall brings brightly-colored foliage, shorter days, colder weather, and soul-warming Pumpkin Spice Latte.

 - Whisk in the milk and vanilla and warm, stirring often.
 Make sure to not bring to a boil.

 - Transfer the mixture into a blender (or use a hand blender), process until frothy.

 - Make the coffee or espresso and divide between 2 mugs.
 Pour the frothed mixture over the coffee.

-- Top with the whipped cream and a sprinkle of pumpkin pie spice.
-This step is optional
+- Top with the whipped cream and a sprinkle of the pumpkin pie spice.
+This step is optional.

 - If you don’t have pumpkin spice mix, use 1/4 teaspoon cinnamon, a tiny pinch of ginger, nutmeg, and cloves instead.